sairit/Logistic-Regression/README.md

 # Logistic-Regression
-Manual implementation of Logistic Regression in Python by Sai Yadavalli.
+Manual implementation of Logistic Regression with gradient descent in Python by Sai Yadavalli.